-A B.S. degree in Hospitality Management (HM) provides students with business and managerial skills needed to succeed in a wide variety of hospitality and venue management careers.
-The curriculum includes core business principles, core hospitality management concepts, and advanced skills in one of the emphasis areas, Conference & Events Planning Management, Food & Beverage Management, Lodging Management, and Sports Venue Management.
+A B.S. degree in Hospitality Management (HM) provides students with business and managerial skills to succeed in a wide variety of hospitality and venue management careers.
+The curriculum includes core business principles, hospitality management concepts, and advanced skills in one of the emphasis areas, Conference & Events Planning Management, Food & Beverage Management, Lodging Management, and Sports Venue Management.
 The essence of these areas is that hospitality is about creating a unique and memorable experience for guests.

 The Conference and Event Management specialization equips students with the skills and knowledge they need to plan meetings, implement conferences and events and manage event operations and logistics.
 Students learn the basics of developing and running an event and get the opportunity to practice those skills through hands-on experience — whether planning a wedding, private party, business meeting, conference, fund-raising function, community event, festival or mega-event.